 Layer on a colorful cotton wrap.
 If you are brand new to garment sewing, this is a great first project as the majority of the seams are long and straight.
 You’ll get to learn about and apply facings, make a simple square sleeve, create a self-belt with belt loops, and get some fussy cutting practice.

-We chose to use the Janome Continental M7 Professional, a top-of-the-line powerhouse that has the largest sewing space available on any home use sewing machine.
+We chose to use the Janome Continental M7 Professional, a top-of-the-line powerhouse with one of the largest sewing spaces available on any home use sewing machine.
 This extra space was wonderful for the large swaths of fabric that make up the main body panels and even the sleeves of the wrap.
 We love not having to “scrunch up” our project to get it under the needle!

 We blended three fabrics from Sunday in the Country, one of the collections in Anna Maria Horner’s Conservatory series for FreeSpirit Fabrics.
 Conservatory is an exclusive gathering of beautiful art from uniquely talented artists.
 Sunday in the Country is by Nathalie Lete of Paris and is part of the “Bouquet Chapter” of Conservatory.
 Inspired in part by the 19th century Renoir paintings of Parisians having picnics in the French countryside, it’s a collection full of gorgeous florals.
 Although the collection is no longer readily available, studying how we used the fabric can help you select and cut from your favorite fabric.
 As we often suggest, searching eBay or Etsy for fabric cuts from out-of-print collections is a good option.

 There is a full pattern download provided at no charge.
 To reduce the number of pieces required, we’ve used our unique S4H Paper Saver Pattern™process.
 The main sections are cut as large rectangles, then you need only small pattern sections to cut away the appropriate angles and curves.
 Included are pattern pieces for the unique triangular back on the bottom of our wrap – another secret design detail that adds to the professional finish.